 What is the significance of the seat belt sign?

-The “seat belt sign” – defined as an “area of ecchymoses, erythema, or abrasions sustained secondary to seat belt use” – has been associated with an increased risk of both intra-abdominal injury and lumbar spine injury.
-Presence of a seat belt sign in children is important because:
+The seat belt sign – an “area of ecchymoses, erythema, or abrasions sustained secondary to seat belt use” – has been associated with an increased risk of intra-abdominal and lumbar spine injury.
+The presence of a seat belt sign in children is important because:

-- It is associated with an absolute risk of gastrointestinal injury of 11-25%, this represents relative risk increase of ~9.4 – 12.8 compared to children without a seat belt sign.
+- It is associated with an absolute risk of gastrointestinal injury of 11-25%; this represents a relative risk increase of ~9.4 – 12.8 compared to children without a seat belt sign.

 - Small mesenteric tears and perforation are the most common hollow viscus injury.

-- Mesenteric tears are thought to be due to direct compression of tissue between the belt and the spinal column, whereas intestinal perforations are thought to be caused by an increase in intraluminal pressure combined with compression of a short segment of bowel.
+- Mesenteric tears are thought to be due to direct tissue compression between the belt and the spinal column.
+In contrast, intestinal perforations are believed to be caused by increased intraluminal pressure combined with compression of a short segment of bowel.

-- The most common site of intestinal injury is the jejunum, followed by the duodenum, then ilium and caecum.
+- The most common site of intestinal injury is the jejunum, followed by the duodenum, ilium, and caecum.

-- It is associated with an absolute risk of solid organ injury of 9-21% however, two large prospective trials have found no significant increase relative risk for solid organ injury between matched patients with or without a seat belt sign.
+- It is associated with an absolute risk of solid organ injury of 9-21%; however, two large prospective trials have found no significant increase in relative risk for solid organ injury between matched patients with or without a seat belt sign.

 - It is associated with an absolute risk of spinal injury of up to 50%.
 Where spinal fractures occur, around 18% are associated with paraplegia.

-- Even where no pain or tenderness is associated with the seat belt sign, 2% of injured children go on to require acute surgical intervention.
+- Even where no pain or tenderness is associated with the seat belt sign, 2% of injured children require acute surgical intervention.

 How long has seat belt syndrome been recognised?

-Coined in the 1960s, seat belt syndrome was first described shortly after an increase in the use of seat belts in drivers and front seat passengers.
-As mentioned above, the triad of injuries it refers to are abdominal wall bruising, intra-abdominal injuries and lumbar spine injuries.
-The syndrome was originally described in adults, however as seat belts (in particular lap belts) were introduced to rear seats of cars during the 1980s and 1990s, an increasing body of literature noted the presence of this syndrome in children.
+Coined in the 1960s, seat belt syndrome was first described shortly after an increase in the use of seat belts in drivers and front-seat passengers.
+As mentioned above, the triad of injuries it refers to are abdominal wall bruising and intra-abdominal and lumbar spine injuries.
+The syndrome was initially described in adults; however, as seat belts (in particular lap belts) were introduced to rear seats of cars during the 1980s and 1990s, an increasing body of literature noted the presence of this syndrome in children.